-According to Universal Principles of Design367, the Gestalt principle of closure states that we have a tendency to perceive a set of individual elements as a single, recognizable pattern, rather than multiple, individual parts.
+According to the Universal Principles of Design, this principle states that we have a tendency to perceive a set of individual elements as a single, recognizable pattern, rather than multiple, individual parts.
 Using closure effectively decreases complexity by reducing elements to the fewest possible parts needed to complete an object.
 Provided with enough information, we will fill in the missing parts to create a whole.
 This is achieved through the use of positive and negative space.

 In the example below, our minds complete the lines to form a circle, even though the shape doesn’t exist.
 Positive and negative space combine to form our perception of the circle.

 Closure can be used to make us perceive objects or patterns using the smallest amount of information.
 Our minds are so eager to fill in the missing information that it can be done with very few elements.
 However, if we don’t provide enough information to complete the pattern, then we cannot perceive the object and closure fails, making the circle much more difficult to form in our minds.
 Take a look and see if you can complete it in your mind.
 It’s a lot more difficult, isn’t it?
 We can’t quite put it together now with the sparse amount of information given.